 The best principle to keep in mind is one of creating visual blocks.
 Put each of these three together on the front of your house:

+Avoid creating a look that causes your eye to jump from one busy thing to another.
 A balance between detailed interest and calm is needed between the house’s individual components.
-Only one of the house’s components mentioned above (in blue) can be visually busy, usually it’s the face of the house.
+Only one of the house’s abovementioned components (in blue) can be visually busy.
+Usually, it’s the face of the house.

-Solution: You can have a slightly busier front door if you make a busily patterned house-front, one colour.
+- Solution: You can have a slightly busier front door if you make a busily patterned house front, one colour.

-The white double door example can only work in the same colour as the columns, house facia, brickmould and eve.
+- The white double door example can only work in the same colour as the columns, house facia, brickmould and eve.
 It creates a perfect block of colour and component block.
-They are just too large a contrast block when side by side, to be painted an accent colour.
+They are just too large a contrast block, when side by side, to be painted an accent colour.
 So, only the single door in the other example works as a small accent colour block that doesn’t visually compete.

 The rules of colour follow the same rules of blending design styles.

-Solution: You can move closer to a bright accent colour on your front door.
+- Solution: You can move closer to a bright accent colour on your front door.

-Solution: The large colour blocks should be similar in saturation, meaning their intensity should be equal.
+- Solution: The large colour blocks should be similar in saturation, meaning their intensity should be equal.

-All photo examples above are provided through Gentek, KV and North Star Doors.
+All photo examples are provided through Gentek, KV and North Star Doors.
 All our door suppliers have specific company colours and can match your custom colours.

 What are the benefits of a Multi-Point Lock System on a door?